Peptide Reconstitution Guide

 Follow these steps to reconstitute your peptide:

 - Sterilize Your Work Area: Clean your workspace and sterilize your equipment to prevent contamination.
-Use alcohol swabs to wipe down surfaces and materials.
+Use alcohol swabs to wipe down the vials and needles.

 - Prepare the Solvent: Draw the appropriate amount of solvent into a sterile syringe.
-The volume depends on the peptide concentration you need.
-Check the peptide datasheet for guidance.
+The volume depends on the peptide concentration you need, but typically amounts of 1-2 ml are used.

 - Add Solvent to the Peptide Vial: Carefully inject the solvent into the vial containing the lyophilized peptide.
 Aim the solvent against the side of the vial to minimize foaming and ensure gentle mixing.

 - Dissolve the Peptide: Gently swirl the vial to mix the solvent and peptide.
-Avoid shaking vigorously as it can cause the peptide to degrade.
 If the peptide does not dissolve completely, allow it to sit at room temperature for a few minutes and gently swirl again.

 - Check for Complete Dissolution: Inspect the solution to ensure the peptide is fully dissolved.
 There should be no visible particles or clumps.
 If necessary, adjust the solvent volume or type to achieve complete dissolution.